 However, there is still a lot to learn about how to do this work well.
-Some questions to continue deepening our understanding include:
+Some questions we continue to work on deepening our understanding of include:

-- How can we efficiently collect these data early on in a student's journey? - How can we ensure these data are updated as student experiences and needs evolve throughout their journey? - How can we safely store and use these data without risking students' privacy? - What approaches can ensure data are well understood by those using them to make decisions?
+- How can we efficiently collect these data early on in a student's journey? - ▶ How can we ensure these data are updated as student experiences and needs evolve throughout their journey? - How can we safely store and use these data without risking students' privacy? - What approaches can ensure data are well understood by those using them to make decisions?